Spomky-Labs/otphp/README.md

 The release process [is described here](doc/Release.md).

+## Maintained Versions

+Please note that only version 9 and 10 are maintained.

+* New features will be included in 10, and if possible, in version 9.
+* Security fixes are incorporated on both releases.

+Older versions are not maintained anymore as they need PHP versions that reached End Of Life.

+Support for the version 9 will end when PHP 7.1 will not be maintained (1 Dec 2019).

 ## Prerequisites

 This library needs at least `PHP 7.1`.
-It has been successfully tested using `PHP 7.1` and nightly branch.
+It has been successfully tested using `PHP 7.1`, `PHP 7.2` and nightly branch.

-For older PHP versions support, please use release [`8.3.x`](https://github.com/Spomky-Labs/otphp/tree/v8.3.0) of this library.

 ## Installation